-Due to its accessibility and versatility for data entry and calculation applications, Excel is a ubiquitous tool, in use at businesses in virtually every industry.
+Due to its familiarity, accessibility and versatility for data capture and calculation centric applications, Excel is a ubiquitous tool, in use at businesses in virtually every industry.
 From start-ups to global multi-national corporations, Excel is used for business processes such as modeling, analytics, data aggregation, and configuration, pricing and quoting (“CPQ”).

-As the needs of a business grow, however, challenges associated with the use of Excel also grow, particularly with version control, file integrity and access control.
-Without the proper tools and resources in place, these shared spreadsheet problems can bog down processes or even derail projects, while also potentially exposing critical intellectual property.
+As the needs of a business grow, however, challenges associated with the use of Excel also grow, particularly when shared – issues such as version control, file integrity, intellectual property protection, and access control.
+Without the proper tools, procedures and resources in place, these shared spreadsheet problems can bog down processes or even derail projects.

 Understanding these issues allows businesses to develop solutions for multiple users that streamline and secure workflows while still taking full advantage of Excel.

 Drawbacks of Excel for Multiple Users